cathysnider/cathysnider.github.io/gitcommands.md

-git pull # does a git fetch followed by a git merge git push # pushes committed changed up to remote git push --set-upstream origin {branchName} # creates remote branch and pushes to it
+git pull # does a git fetch followed by a git merge git push # pushes committed changed up to remote git push --set-upstream origin {branchName} # creates remote branch and pushes to it git remote remove origin # disconnects from origin so you can do your Drupal lessons w/o messing up Express
 ```

 ## Branches